ArchI3Chris/SBCL-Basic-Client-Server-Example/README.md

 - barely any examples or simple explanation out there

-- the few out there are either useless or don't work (properly), yet get copied and pasted on multiple pages and sites
+- the few out there are either useless or don't work (properly), yet get copied and pasted on multiple pages and sites.
+I ran into TWO examples.
+One of which only downloaded a website and even that with an error.
+The second was poorly written, had no error handling AND has sent only PART of the data in ONE direction.

 So, I hope you appreciate the effort and it's going to be helpful for you.
 This one is not a copy and paste but has actually been written by myself and tested and it works.